What is Consolidation?

 What Happens After ODACC Receives a Notice of Consolidation or an Agreement to Consolidate?

-After ODACC receives a Notice of Consolidation or an Agreement to Consolidate, ODACC will create a new case on ODACC’s Custom System.
-The parties of the consolidated case will receive an email from email@example.com with an invitation to access the consolidated adjudication.
+After ODACC receives a Notice of Consolidation or an Agreement to Consolidate, ODACC will create a new adjudication on ODACC’s Custom System.
+The parties of the consolidated adjudication will receive an email from email@example.com with an invitation to access the consolidated adjudication.

 2. An Adjudicator is Appointed

-After a case is consolidated, the Adjudicator who is deemed to have resigned may be selected or appointed to conduct the consolidated adjudication.
+After an adjudication is consolidated, the Adjudicator who is deemed to have resigned may be selected or appointed to conduct the consolidated adjudication.
 The Parties may also choose another Adjudicator for the matter.
 Section 19.(3) of the Regulations states:

 The Adjudicator selection process for consolidated adjudications is outlined below.